When most people think of cruises, they think of Caribbean locales, fruity drinks, and cheesy shore excursions.

 Semester at Sea

-Which types of cruises are up your alley?
+Which types of cruises will you consider for your next trip?